patbec/traefik-error-pages/README.md

 | `Status`   | HTTP Status code.  |
 | `Location` | Website address.   |

-> Info: These values are created in the browser on the client side and should only give a short overview.
+> Note: These values are created in the browser on the client side and should only give a short overview.

 ## Create your own page